 The beauty here is that the viewer is free to interpret the paintings themselves.
 Of course it is tempting to search for influences or to bracket his work into one pigeon hole or another.
 Is this impressionism, abstraction (after all it is non-representational), or some other ism?
 For the most part these paintings are linear in structure which allows great scope for an artist.
 Paul Nash exploited this linear plane in his 'Winter Sea' now in the York City Art Gallery and Bomberg used it in his Bideford Bay, 1946 in the Laing, but perhaps it has a closer affinity to that of the work of Len Tabner and David Tress.
 But all this is academic, Maxwell Steele's work stands on its own merit.
 It has strength and beauty and great appeal and we hope you find it as exciting as we do.

-John Maxwell-Steele was born in Birmingham in the sixties and first studied Visual Communications at Solihull College of Art in the early eighties.
+John Maxwell-Steele was born in Birmingham in the sixties and first studied Visual Communications at Sol hull College of Art in the early eighties.
 In 2002 he completed a post-graduate Fine Art degree at Birmingham University.
 He began exhibiting in 2004 and in 2007 exhibited at the Birmingham Museum and Art gallery.
 Since then he has continued to evolve his practice achieving recognition through solo and group shows.